The Social Communication Questionnaire (SCQ; Rutter, Bailey, &

 received significant scrutiny and has consistently demonstrated its

 effectiveness in predicting ASD versus non-ASD status in multiple studies.
-The
+A meta-analysis examining the previous research

 scale has been found to have good discriminant validity and utility as an

 efficient screener for at-risk groups of school-age children.
-A threshold raw
+The lifetime

 score of >15 is recommended to minimize the risk of false negatives and